ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/user-interface.md

 If there is an error loading the image or the folder is empty, an appropriate error message is displayed in the `trueLabel TextView`.

-* The next method, `createTensorFromBitmap()`, converts a grayscale bitmap of size 28x28 (an image from the MNIST dataset) into a PyTorch Tensor, through the following steps:
+* The `createTensorFromBitmap()` method converts a grayscale bitmap of size 28x28 (an image from the MNIST dataset) into a PyTorch Tensor, through the following steps:

     * The method begins by verifying that the bitmap has the correct dimensions.
     * Then it extracts pixel data from the bitmap.
     * It normalizes each pixel value to a float in the range [0, 1], and stores the values in a float array.
     * Then it constructs and returns a tensor with the shape [1, 1, 28, 28], where 1 is the batch size, 1 is the number of     channels (for grayscale), and 28 represents the width and height of the image.
 This is required to match the input         expected by the model.

-* Subsequently, there is the `runInference()` method, which accepts a bitmap as input and performs inference using the pre-trained PyTorch model, through the following steps:
+* The `runInference()` method accepts a bitmap as input and performs inference using the pre-trained PyTorch model, through the following steps:

     * First, it converts the bitmap to a tensor using the `createTensorFromBitmap()` method.
     * Then, it measures the time taken to run the forward pass of the model using the `measureTimeMicros()` method.
-The output tensor from the model, which contains the scores for each digit class, is processed to determine the predicted label.
-This predicted label is displayed in the `predictedLabel TextView`.
-The method also updates the `inferenceTime TextView` with the time taken for the inference in microseconds.
+    * The output tensor from the model, which contains the scores for each digit class, is then processed to determine the     predicted label.
+    * The predicted label is displayed in the `predictedLabel TextView`.
+    * The method also updates the `inferenceTime TextView` with the time taken for the inference in microseconds.

-Also, we have an inline function `measureTimeMicros()`.
-It is a utility method that measures the execution time of the provided code block in microseconds.
-It uses the `measureNanoTime()` function to get the execution time in nanoseconds and then converts it to microseconds by dividing the result by 1000.
-This method is used to measure the time taken for model inference in the `runInference()` method.
+* The inline function `measureTimeMicros()` is a utility method that measures the execution time of the given code block in microseconds:

+    * It uses the `measureNanoTime()` function to get the execution time in nanoseconds.
+    * It converts the resultant execution time to microseconds by dividing the result by 1000.
+    * This method is used to measure the time taken for model inference in the `runInference()` method.

-The `assetFilePath()` method is a helper function that copies a file from the assets folder to the application's internal storage and returns the absolute path of the copied file.
+* The `assetFilePath()` method is a helper function that copies a file from the assets folder to the application's internal storage and returns the absolute path of the copied file.
 This is necessary because PyTorch’s `Module.load()` method requires a file path, not an InputStream.
+The `assetFilePath()` method does the following:

-The function reads the specified asset file, writes its contents to a file in the internal storage, and returns the path to this file.
+    * The function reads the specified asset file.
+    * It writes its contents to a file in the internal storage.
+    * It returns the path to this file.

 This method is used in `onCreate()` to load the PyTorch model file, `model.pth`, from the `assets` folder.

-The `MainActivity` class initializes the UI components, loads a pre-trained PyTorch model, and allows the user to select random MNIST images and run inference on them.
+* The `MainActivity` class initializes the UI components, loads a pre-trained PyTorch model, and allows the user to select random MNIST images and run inference on them.

 Each method is designed to handle a specific aspect of the functionality, such as loading images, converting them to tensors, running inference, and measuring execution time.
 The code is modular and organized, making it easy to understand and maintain.

-To be able to successfully run the application you need to add the model and prepare the bitmaps.
-Continue to see how to prepare the data.
+To be able to successfully run the application, you need to add the model and prepare the bitmaps.
+Continue with this Learning Path to learn how to prepare the data.